SummaryRead the full fact sheet

 A person is considered incapable of consenting to a special medical procedure if they:

 - are incapable of understanding the general nature and effect of the procedure

 - are incapable of indicating whether or not they consent to the procedure.

 A small camera at the tip of the laparoscope sends an image to a screen for the surgeon to see the internal organs.
-The surgeon works through these small holes to put clips on the tubes.
+The surgeon works through these small holes to: